 Last

-Sunday was Earth Day, and, by tradition, we honored it by picking up litter
+tradition, we honored it by picking up litter

 that’s accumulated along the sides of our road.
 Actually, because Ursula needed